 Only 23% of project managers use any kind of project management software at all, while 35% of project managers use MS Excel to build resource plans.
 As a result, 54% of organizations lack the ability to track KPIs in real-time.
 At the same time, according to the PMI, only 32% of executive leaders believe that investing in the right technologies is the biggest factor in future success.

 While other factors are important, there are clear benefits of using project management software.
-According to this study, they include “improved timeline estimation”, “more effective use of project resources”, and “enhanced team communication”.
+According to this study done by Capterra, they include “improved timeline estimation”, “more effective use of project resources”, and “enhanced team communication”.

 Mistake 11: Using the wrong project management software or not implementing it properly